adanngrha/adann/README.md

 * :boy: My name is Ardana but my friends called me Adan
 * :mortar_board: I'm a Undergraduate Informatics Engineering Student at PLN Institute of Technology (currently on the second year!)
 * :bar_chart: Data Enthusiast!
-* :muscle: I'm a hardworker, fast learner, and I always passionate to learn more about technology especially in the world of computer science
+* :muscle: I'm a hardworker, fast learner, and I always eager to learn more about technology especially in the world of computer science

 ## Currently studying and having big interest in: